History of education in Wales (1701–1870): Government and schools' approach to language

+Welsh-language map illustrating W.T.R.
+Pryce's assessment of language preferences across Wales in 1850, based on academic research.
+Green indicates Welsh, pink indicates bilingualism and white indicates English.

 The British government never forbade the use of Welsh in schools; the state did not have a clear view on the Welsh language.
 Johnes believes that the CCE is likely to have shared the 1847 report's view that it was a hindrance to the Welsh population and their governance.
-The CCE gave little attention to the subject of language and English was assumed to the medium of instruction.
+The CCE gave little attention to the subject of language and English was assumed to be the medium of instruction.
 A feeling that it was beneficial for everyone in a nation state to speak a single language was common across Europe in this period and education was felt to be a non-violent method to achieve this.
 Johnes argues that the state expected that teaching children English would naturally lead to the decline of Welsh, but the state ultimately had limited control over education and schools were in English because that was what the Welsh population wanted.

 Queen Victoria requested in 1849 that both Welsh and English should be taught at schools in Wales; the minister responsible for education, Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne, responded that both languages would be used.
 The government introduced the "Welsh paper" in 1850; this was a qualification in the Welsh language which was offered in teacher training colleges.
 Teachers who had gained it received an increased salary in areas where a knowledge of Welsh was deemed necessary.
 It was not popular with teachers and was ended in 1862.
 The 1862 Revised Code did not include Welsh as a grant-earning subject.
 Some historians have seen this as further undermining the position of Welsh in schools, but there is no evidence from the time that it decreased the language's use.